JeTondsLeGazon/SuperCells-benchmarking/README.md

 ### runProcessing.R
 This load the raw data and apply all the processing on bulk and single-cell data.
 It is advised to choose the filtering parameters according to the quality control figures obtained after the first run, then re-run with appropriate parameters.

 All processed data will be stored in the data folder, under the corresponding dataset used folder.
-Note that data are saved in a non-normalized format and a normalized one, but both can be accessed with clustered/normalized files as Seurat conserves both.
+Both normalized logcounts and non-normalized counts can be accessed in saved data, as Seurat objects can contain both.
 Use *data@assays$RNA@data* for normalize data and *data@assays$RNA@counts* for counts.

 <a name="metacell"/></a>